-Host Tree Stands: Stand and fallen pine trees, including: limber, loblolly, lodge-pole, pinyon, ponderosa, shortleaf, Virginia, western whitepine, white, whitebark, or pine trees of any species.
-Use on trees in forests; municipal and shade tree areas, recreational areas such as campgrounds, golf courses, parks and parkways; ornamental and shade tree plantings; suburban areas; and rights of way and other easements
+Host Tree Stands: Stands and fallen pine trees, including: limber, loblolly, lodge-pole, pinyon, ponderosa, shortleaf, Virginia, western whitepine, white, whitebark, or pine trees of any species.
+Use on trees in forests; municipal and shade tree areas, recreational areas such as camp grounds, golf courses, parks and parkways; ornamental and shade tree plantings; suburban areas; and rights of way and other easements.

-Pests: Verbenone is an anti-aggregation (repellent) pheromone for the mountain pine beetle (Dendroctonus ponderosae), the southern pine beetls (Dendroctonus frontalis), the western pine beetles, (Dendroctonus brevicomis), and other bark beetles.
+Pests: Verbenone is an anti-aggregation (repellent) pheromone specifically for the mountain pine beetle (Dendroctonus ponderosae).
+It has been found to be partially effective against southern pine beetles (Dendroctonus frontalis), western pine beetles, (Dendroctonus brevicomis), and other bark beetles.
 Verbenone Pouches deter attacks in tree stands and protect susceptible trees.

 For individual un-infested, living trees, staple one pouch at maximum reach from the ground on the north face or two pouches, one at 6 feet and one at 12 above the ground on the north face.

 For protecting stands of trees, use at least one pouch every 25 feet in a perimeter surrounding the stand.
 Also place a Verbenone pouch on the North side of the largest tree.
 By encircling the stand and boosting the repellent on the most desirable tree, the pouches can be used in more economical fashion and may help to protect more than the one tree per pouch.